jfversluis/FilePicker-Plugin-for-Xamarin-and-Windows/README.md

 specified in order to limit files that can be selected.
 Note that this method may throw exceptions that occured during file picking.

+Note that on Android it can happen that PickFile() can be called twice.
+In this case the first PickFile() call will return null as it is effectively cancelled.

 Parameter `allowedTypes`:
 Specifies one or multiple allowed types.
 When null, all file types can be selected while picking.